cnp0/project-phoenix/intermediate/Measuring Algorithms.md

 # Measuring Algorithms

-Note that this is a simplification -- and to some an oversimplification -- of asymptoptic notation.
+Note that this is a simplification -- and to some an oversimplification -- of asymptotic notation.
 See [this stackoverflow response](https://cs.stackexchange.com/a/61) for details on the depth of this topic.

 <hr>